mozilla/glean/docs/dev/ffi/when-to-use-what-in-the-ffi.md

     as input must also be `Pointer`.

     Using `String` will *almost* work.
-JNA will convert the return value to `String` automatically, leaking the value rust provides.
+JNA will convert the return value to `String` automatically, leaking the value Rust provides.
 Then, when passing to the destructor, it will allocate a temporary buffer, pass it to Rust, which we'll free, corrupting both heaps 💥.
 Oops!